 The Town is subject to tax abatements granted by the Niagara County Industrial Development Agency (the "IDA").
 These programs have the stated purpose of increasing business activity and employment in the region.
 Economic development agreements are entered into by the IDA and include the abatement of state, county, local and school district taxes, in addition to other assistance.
 In the case of the Town, abatements may result in reduction of property taxes, which the Town administers as a temporary reduction in the taxable value of the property involved.
 The agreements stipulate a percentage reduction of property taxes, which can be as much as 100 percent.
-Under the agreements entered into by the IDA, Town collection of payments in lieu of taxes ("PILOTs") has resulted in no abatement of property taxes for the year ended December 31, 2016.
+Under the agreements entered into by the IDA, the Town collected \$1,242 during 2017 in payments in lieu of taxes ("PILOTs"), these collections were made in lieu of \$4,910 in property taxes.